jhudsl/tidyversecourse/manuscript/tidying.md

 Warning: Problem with `mutate()` input `..1`. ℹ NAs introduced by coercion ℹ Input `..1` is `across(starts_with("20"), as.integer)`.
-Warning in fn(col, ...): NAs introduced by coercion

 Warning: Problem with `mutate()` input `..1`. ℹ NAs introduced by coercion ℹ Input `..1` is `across(starts_with("20"), as.integer)`.
-Warning in fn(col, ...): NAs introduced by coercion

 Warning: Problem with `mutate()` input `..1`. ℹ NAs introduced by coercion ℹ Input `..1` is `across(starts_with("20"), as.integer)`.

-Warning in fn(col, ...): NAs introduced by coercion
-Warning: Problem with `mutate()` input `..1`. ℹ NAs introduced by coercion ℹ Input `..1` is `across(starts_with("20"), as.integer)`.
+Warning: Problem with `mutate()` input `..1`. ℹ NAs introduced by coercion ℹ Input `..1` is `across(starts_with("20"), as.integer)`. coverage
-Warning in fn(col, ...): NAs introduced by coercion coverage
 # A tibble: 1,456 x 3
    Location      year_type          tot_coverage